-- What is a reptile? - What reptiles do you know?
+What is a reptile?What reptiles do you know?

 Look at the front cover of A World of Reptiles.
 Draw attention to the title of the book and the illustration.
-Ask your child what they think the book might be about.
+Ask your child what they think the book might be about

 - Ask your child to read the book aloud at their own pace.
 Notice the following: - Are they turning the pages front to back and reading from left to right?
-Help them with these concepts if needed. - If they stumble on a word, encourage them to look for clues in the illustrations, from the - urrounding words, from the overall meaning of the text.
+Help them with these concepts if needed.

+- If they struble on a word, encourage them to look for clues in the illustrations, from the surrounding words, from the overall meaning of the text.
 Encourage them to apply their phonics (sounds) skills to break down the word.

-- As your child reads the book, pause to ask the following comprehension questions: - Page 4: What are the common characteristics of reptiles? - .
-Page 10: Which word on this page describes the strength of a sea turtle's jaw? - .
+- As your child reads the book, pause to ask the following comprehension questions: - Page 4: What are the common characteristics of reptiles?
+Page 10: Which word on this page describes the strength of a sea turtle's jaw?
 Page 13: Are there many Grand Cayman blue iguanas left?
-How do you know? - Page 16: Why has the author included a map on this page? - End-of-book: Which reptile facts did you find most interesting or surprising?
+How do you know?
+Page 16: Why has the author included a map on this page? - Page 16: Why has the author included a map on this page?
+End-of-book: Which reptile facts did you find most interesting or surprising?
 Why?